-Innovation doesn’t always manifest as a massive, mind-blowing, net-new project.
+Innovation is a lot like obscenity: hard to define, but you know it when you see it.
+It doesn’t always manifest as a massive, mind-blowing, net-new project.
 It might not even be something your customers can see.
 Innovation can be as simple as a process improvement that paves the way for customer-facing ideas to get out the door faster.

 Ready?
 Let’s do this!